 How We Protect Information

-If you are habitually located in the European Union, you have the right to access, rectify, download or erase your information, as well as the right to restrict and object to certain processing of your information.
-While some of these rights apply generally, certain rights apply only in certain limited circumstances.
-We describe these rights below:
+If you reside in the EEA, you have the right to access, rectify, download or erase your information, as well as the right to restrict and object to certain processing of your information.
+Strava's lead supervisory authority in the EEA is the Data Protection Commission of Ireland.
+Learn more.

 Retention of Information

-Information about you that is no longer necessary and relevant to provide our Services may be de-identified and aggregated with other non-personal data to provide insights which are commercially valuable to Strava, such as statistics of the use of the Services.
-For example, we may retain publicly available segments or routes and other depersonalized geolocation information to continue to improve the Services and to use in Strava Metro and our global heatmap.
-This information will be de-associated with your name and other identifiers.
+Information connected to you that is no longer necessary and relevant to provide our Services to you may be de-identified or aggregated with other non-personal data to provide insights that are commercially valuable to Strava, such as statistics of the use of the Services.
+For example, we may retain publicly available segments or routes and other depersonalized geolocation information to continue to improve the Services, and we use aggregated information in Strava Metro and our Global Heatmap.
+This information will be de-associated from your name and other identifiers.